Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: Hyperparameters for Experiments

 \section{Hyperparameters for Experiments}

-Target-aware annealed importance sampling (TAAnIS) runs standard annealed importance sampling twice: one time to estimate $Z^{+}_1$ and the other time to estimate $Z_2$.
-For each of the problems we always use the same hyperparameters for the annealed importance sampling algorithm both to run AnIS and for the two estimates in TAAnIS.
-All of our experiments were run on a server with 56 cores and Intel(R) Xeon(R) Gold 5120 CPUs.
-Running times for the individual scripts are given in the code supplementary.
+EPT runs standard annealed importance sampling twice: one time to estimate $Z^{+}_1$ and the other time to estimate $Z_2$.
+For each of the problems we always use the same hyperparameters for the annealed importance sampling algorithm both to run AnIS and for the two estimates in EPT.